ethereum/EIPs/EIPS/ecopts.md

 Tuples of objects are encoded as their concatenation.

 For both precompiled contracts, if the input is shorter than expected, it is assumed to be virtually padded with zeros at the end (i.e. compatible with the semantics of the `CALLDATALOAD` opcode).
+If the input is longer than expected, surplus bytes at the end are ignored.

 The length of the returned data is always as specified (i.e. it is not "unpadded").